-The expert advisory group (EAG) meets approximately 4–5 times a year, by Zoom or in person.
+The group meets four to five times per year, by Zoom or in person.

 |Lee Taniwha||Consumer representative|